hieuvp/learning-python/advanced-tutorials/decorators/README.md

 # Change the input
 def double_input(old_function):
-    # only works if the old function has one argument
+    # Only works if the old function has one argument
     def new_function(args):
-        # modify the argument passed
+        # Modify the argument passed
         return old_function(args * 2)

     return new_function